Kiki's Delivery Service: Plot

 The next day, Tombo gives her an invitation to visit his aviation club.
 However, she gets busy with her deliveries, and gets caught in a thunderstorm on her way back.
 Drenched from the rain, she decides not to go.
 She then falls ill, but Osono cares for her until she recovers.
 Osono secretly arranges for Kiki to see Tombo again by assigning her a delivery addressed to him.
 Kiki apologizes for missing the party, and Tombo takes her for a test ride on the flying machine he is working on, fashioned from a bicycle.
 Kiki warms up to him, but is once again disgusted by Tombo's friends.

 Kiki becomes depressed and discovers she can no longer understand Jiji.
 She has also lost her flying ability and is forced to suspend her delivery business.
-Ursula then visits Kiki and asks if she can go to her house.
+Ursula then visits Kiki and invites her go to her cabin.
 She agrees, and the two spend time together there.
-Ursula determines that Kiki's crisis is a form of artist's block, and then suggests to her to find a new purpose, so that she can regain her powers.
+Ursula determines that Kiki's crisis is a form of artist's block, and then advises her to find a new purpose, so that she can regain her powers.

-While visiting a former customer's house she witnesses an airship accident on television.
+While visiting a former customer's house, Kiki witnesses an airship accident on television.
 Tombo is seen trying to help tie the dirigible to the ground, but a gust of wind pushes the aircraft away with him clinging to the rope.
 Kiki rushes to the scene and asks to borrow a broom from a local shop-owner.
-She regains her flying power and manages to rescue Tombo.
+She regains her flying power and manages to rescue Tombo after the airship crashes into the city's clock tower.
 With her confidence restored, she resumes her delivery service, and writes a letter home saying that she and Jiji are happy.